 Wander into the rooms of the palace itself, or climb the terraces for a bird’s-eye view of the grounds.
-And while you may be the only tourists around, you’ll probably catch a glimpse of newlyweds posing for wedding pictures — this place has caught the eye of many a fanciful Asian brides.
+And while you may be the only tourists around, you’ll probably catch a glimpse of newlyweds posing for wedding pictures.
+Taman Ujung is so beautiful that has caught the eye of many a fanciful Asian brides.

 Don’t hesitate to send us a message if you need Bali travel advice.

 Have a wonderful holiday!